 How to Write a Coaching Plan

-1. Establish Clear Goals
+1. Establish Clear Goals.

 Begin by working with the client to clearly define their goals and desired outcomes for the coaching engagement.
-This is the time to dream; remove any mental limitations and encourage your client to expand their frame of mind.
+This is the time to dream.
+Remove any mental limitations and encourage your client to expand their frame of mind.

 For example, you can ask them:

-• What would you do if time and money weren’t an issue for you?
+- What would you do if time and money weren’t an issue for you?

-• What did you always wish you could’ve done but never had the chance to?
+- What did you always wish you could’ve done but never had the chance to?

-It’s also worth exploring their core motivations to achieve these goals.
+It’s also worth exploring their core motivations to achieve these coaching goals.
 A technique that helps do this is the five “whys.”
 By repeatedly asking your client why their objectives matter to them, you can get to the root of their desires and make sure they are aiming for what matters.

 Once you know your client’s goals, you can refine them with the SMART goals framework.
 Make sure their objectives are:

-• Specific: Clarify the fine details of the goal, for example, by answering who, what, where, when, and why.
+- Specific: Clarify the fine details of the goal, for example, by answering who, what, where, when, and why.

-• Measurable: Make sure there’s a way to determine when the goal is achieved.
+- Measurable: Make sure there’s a way to determine when the goal is achieved.

-• Achievable: Ensure the goal is realistic and attainable, given the resources available.
+- Achievable: Ensure the goal is realistic and attainable, given the resources available.

-• Relevant: Align the goal with the client’s values, priorities, and ultimate vision.
+- Relevant: Align the goal with the client’s values, priorities, and ultimate vision.

-• Time-bound: Make sure the goal can be completed within a set time frame (more about this later).
+- Time-bound: Make sure the goal can be completed within a set time frame (more about this later).

-• Running research to gather new information.
+- Running research to gather new information

-• Acquiring new skills to be able to work towards the goal.
+- Acquiring new skills to be able to work towards the goal

-• Getting the resources necessary to move on.
+- Getting the resources necessary to move on

-• Seeking out people who can help with their knowledge, advice, or support.
+- Seeking out people who can help with their knowledge, advice, or support

-• Carrying out a smaller version of the same project.
+- Carrying out a smaller version of the same project

-• Developing a smaller version of the final outcome into something bigger.
+- Developing a smaller version of the final outcome into something bigger

 If your client wants to launch a new business, an actionable plan with key milestones for them could include:

-• Identifying their target market and niche
+- Identifying their target market and niche

-• Registering their business
+- Registering their business

-• Developing their first product
+- Developing their first product

-• Creating branding materials, such as a website and a professional biography
+- Creating branding materials, such as a website and a professional biography

-• Testing and refining their product with a focus group
+- Testing and refining their product with a focus group

-• Launching marketing campaigns to build brand awareness and attract customers
+- Launching marketing campaigns to build brand awareness and attract customers

-• Monitoring their sales performance and developing new strategies
+- Monitoring their sales performance and developing new strategies

-3. Establish the Timeline
+3. Establish the Timeline.

 Goals are only effective if they are tied to a specific timeline.
 While big goals and milestones can have a broader deadline (for example, buying a new property in 5-10 years), short-term and mid-term steps should be defined within a specific time frame.

-Your coaching plan should ideally revolve around a key milestone.
+Your coaching plan should ideally revolve around a key milestone of personal growth.
 For example, you may agree with your client to work towards overcoming their stage fright in the next 3 months.
-This way, they know what overarching objectives they are working towards while committing to a specific coaching process with you on a key target.

 Writing down the exact date for a goal in your client notes can be extremely motivating.
 For example, “I’ll make my first sale by 31st March.”
-With Paperbell, you can store all your client notes and information in one place and refer back to them any time you need to.

-4. Define Accountability Measures
+4. Define Accountability Measures.

-5. List Relevant Coaching Tools
+5. List Relevant Coaching Tools.

 Gather the exercises and tools that might help make your coaching process with the client more effective.
 These may be:

-6. Review and Revise
+6. Review and Revise.

-Review your coaching plan regularly to ensure it still aligns with the client’s priorities, motivations, and values.
-Be open to their feedback and make any necessary revisions or adjustments based on their input.
+Be open to their feedback during coaching conversations.
+Make any necessary revisions or adjustments based on their input.

 Remember, your coaching plan should be flexible to evolve as the coaching relationship progresses and your client gains new insights.
 At the same time, it should serve as a basis for your sessions that you can refer back to and use to keep your client accountable.